vnd76/GeneradorQRCode/README.md

 ---

-### Functionalities
+### Features

 #### Generate

-1. The user writes the URL and selects the size, error correction and validity of the QR code.
+1. The user enters the URL and selects the size, error correction and validity of the QR code.
 2. Once you click generate:
-   - Creates an unique id.
+   - A unique id is generated.
-   - Calculates the expire date from the creation date and validity introduced.
+   - The expiration date is calculated based on the creation date and the selected validity period.
-   - Creates a log with the QR code's content (id, dates, etc.).
+   - A record with the QR code's content (id, dates, etc.) is created.
-   - Signs with HMAC (so it can detect if the log was edited manually).
+   - The record is signed with HMAC (so it can detect if it was edited manually).
-   - Saves this log in _data/qrs.json_.
+   - This record is saved in _data/qrs.json_.
-   - Generates the QR code that has its own link (to control the expiration date) in:
+   - The QR code is generated with its own URL (to control the expiration date):
 ```
      http://localhost:3000/v/ID
 ```
-3. It returns an image of the QR code and has the option to download it.
+3. The QR code image is displayed with an option to download it.

 #### Verify

-1. Insert an id that was already generated.
+1. The user enters an id from an already existing QR code.
-2. When you click on verify:
+2. When the user clicks on verify:
-   - Search the  _data/qrs.json_.
+   - The app searches for the record in _data/qrs.json_.
-   - Recalcula la firma y la compara con la ya guardada: si no coinciden, el archivo ha sido manipulado.
+   - The signature is recalculated and compared to the one that was already stored: if it doesn't, the file was manually modified.
-   - Compara las fechas para decidir si el código ha expirado.
+   - The dates are compared to determine whether the QR code has expired.
-   - Regenera la imagen del QR y arma la URL de verificación para pruebas.
+   - The QR code image is regenerated and the verification URL is generated for testing.
-4. Se muestran los datos del QR y un mensaje que nos indica si el código es válido o si ha expirado.
+3. The QR code info is displayed along with a message indicating whether the code is valid or expired.